Theme Editor

 Editor sections

-Section titled “Editor sections”The theme editor sidebar has five sections:
+Section titled “Editor sections”The theme editor sidebar has six sections:

-- Colors - set your primary, hover, and border colors
+- Colors - set your primary, primary text, hover, and border colors

 - Fonts - choose heading and body typography

-- Layout - adjust border radius, spacing, and course behavior toggles
+- Layout - adjust border radius, spacing, and course behaviour toggles

 - Templates - apply a pre-built theme preset